Skip to Content

 What are the characteristics of highly sensitive people?

-Highly sensitive people have a higher sensitivity to light, sound, and physical pain than those who are not very sensitive.
+Highly sensitive people have a high sensitivity to light, sound, and physical pain than those who are not very sensitive.
 They may also be more emotional and and have more strong intuition than other types of people.
 Brain scans of highly sensitive people show that their mirror neurons are more active than non-highly sensitive people so they feel all emotions, both negative and positive more intensely.

 As babies, highly sensitive children respond more strongly when they are touched as compared to less sensitive children.
 Highly sensitive adults also have an immediate negative reaction to the news of a death or a negative future event.
 They are also more worried by fictional situations, even when they know that those situations are not real.